jjfiv/ds4j/src/complexity.md

 In this instance, no matter what value \\( n \\) takes, we should always prefer ``sumSequence2``.
 But this gives us a hint for comparisons that really matter: ``sumSequence1`` is dramatically worse than ``sumSequence2`` (from a complexity point-of-view) because it depends on \\( n \\), the input itself. ``sumSequence3`` is worse than ``sumSequence2``, but not significantly, when \\(n\\) is large.

-## Big-O notation: What's significant mean?
+## Big-O notation: What does significant mean?

 The ***time complexity*** of a method or procedure is always defined in terms of the ***size of its input***, which is notated as \\(n\\).
 And it is always a function, e.g., \\(f(n) = 3n + 2\\) or \\(f(n) = n^3 + n\\).